 You will be dazzled by all that Prague has to offer in just two days!
 For the purpose of this Prague itinerary, I’ve selected the best Prague has to offer you as your 2 days in Prague itinerary.

 Please feel free to schedule my suggestions any way that works best for you and those visiting Prague with you.

 Arrival day, which is usually an exhausting experience, is not considered a “day” in the two days in Prague itinerary.
-The afternoon/evening of your arrival could be spent strolling the banks of the Vltava River, admiring the architecture of the bridges and surrounding buildings, or after your dinner, exploring the myriad of Prague souvenir shops.
+The afternoon/evening of your arrival could be spent strolling the banks of the Vltava River, and admiring the architecture of the bridges and surrounding buildings After your dinner, explore the myriad of Prague souvenir shops.

-If you are arriving in Prague by bus, train, or car, then this itinerary will be true to the two days but if you are flying in on a red-eye, you may need to modify.
+If you are arriving in Prague by bus, train, or car, then this itinerary will be true for the two days.
+If you are flying in on a red-eye, you may need to modify it.

 The Ultimate 2 Days in Prague Itinerary